pourmalek/CovidVisualizedCountry/20220104/readme.md

 **IMPE** has included the Omicron variant in their model, as explained here: https://mrc-ide.github.io/global-lmic-reports/News.html

 "For certain countries the impact of the Delta variant is now included in the model.
 Timings for the delta variant are derived from [`CoVariants`](https://github.com/hodcroftlab/covariants).
 For more information see updates to the model [`parameters and methods`](https://mrc-ide.github.io/global-lmic-reports/parameters.html) page.

+**DELP** does not readily mentioned inclusion of Omicron in their model.
+However, their estimated cases show unprecedented increase.

+**SRIV** does not readily mentioned inclusion of Omicron in their model, except, “Caution: Expect unreliable forecasts due to under-reporting around holidays and uncertainty in the prevalence of the Omicron variant.”
+However, their estimated cases show unprecedented increase.

 ****